alanbchristie/mp-pico-explorer/README.md

 This repository contains the following software demonstration files: -

 - `pico/btn.py` for the explorer built-in buttons
 - `pico/rtc.py` for the RV3028 RTC breakout
+- `pico/col.py` for the BH1745 Luminance/Colour breakout

 ---